nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Jan 15 2025)
+### Joke of the day (Thu Jan 16 2025)
 <!-- joke -->
->The pen is mighter than the sword, but only if the pen is held by Chuck Norris.
+>The 11th commandment is ?Thou shalt not piss off Chuck Norris?
+This commandment is rarely enforced, as it is impossible to accomplish.
 <!-- /joke -->

-*Last update: Wed, 15 Jan 2025 00:50:54 GMT*
+*Last update: Thu, 16 Jan 2025 00:50:09 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)